Krassin Himmirsky: Poetry

 His works are translated into the major European and Asian languages.
 He has read his works at poetry readings in Sofia, Moscow, Kyiv, Chișinău, Washington DC, New London, Jakarta, Bandung, Struga, etc. His poetic works have been recorded and are included into the Collection of the Library of the Congress in Washington DC.

 Himmirsky has translated into Bulgarian creative writings by American, Canadian, Russian, Armenian, Lithuanian, Latvian, Moldovian, Chuvash and Indonesian authors.
 Among the authors, he has translated, are: Carl Sandburg, Erskine Caldwell, John Chever, John Updike, Robert Frost, Robert Lowell, William Meredith, Robert Hayden, Denise Levertov, Wendell Berry, Allen Ginsburgh, Roland Flint, Victoria Holt, Pramoedia Ananta Toer, Michail Sespel, Yurii Sahakyan, Oleg Hlebnikov, Valerii Shamshurin, Raisa Sarbi, Porfirii Afanasiev, Utui Tatang Sontani, Anthology of Indonesian poetry, etc.

-Member of the unions of Bulgarian writers, translators, journalists, member of the International Slavic Fund (Moscow), member of the Board of Bulgarian-Indonesian Friendship Association “Nusantara”.
-Krassin Himmirsky is president of the MGIMO Allumni Association, Bulgaria.
+Member of the unions of Bulgarian writers, translators, journalists, member of the International Slavic Fund (Moscow), president and member of the Board of the Bulgarian-Indonesian Friendship Association “Nusantara”.
+He is president of the MGIMO Alumni Association in Bulgaria.

+Himmirsky died at the age of 83 in Tbilisi, Georgia on 19 April 2022.